Forests of Iran: Trees and soil erosion

 Trees, shrubs, and vegetation in general have an effective role in maintaining the stability of the soil and increasing their permeability.
 The surface soil that can be used by humans is not more than a few centimetres, so its preservation is vital.
 In barren areas, wind erosion is the main cause of soil degradation and in windy areas, trees are an effective factor in soil stabilization.
+In dry areas, wind erosion has been the main cause of soil degradation, and in windy areas, trees are considered to be a factor in soil stabilization.